braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/other_sdk_customizations.md

 {% endtab %}
 {% endtabs %}

-2. Set the delegate during Braze initialization.
+##### Step 2: Set the delegate during Braze initialization

 In the `appboyOptions` dictionary passed to `startWithApiKey:inApplication:withAppboyOptions:`, set the `ABKIDFADelegateKey` key to an instance of your `ABKIDFADelegate` conforming class.

 ### Approximate iOS SDK Size {#ios-sdk-size}